 Won Vc In First Fight

-During an action near Southampton on 16 August 1940, Flight Lieutenant James Nicolson was wounded when his Hurricane was attacked by a Messerschmitt Bf 110.
-Despite his cockpit being on fire, he attacked and shot down another German fighter, suffering serious burns before bailing out.
-For his actions he became Fighter Command’s only recipient of […]
+During an action near Southampton on 16 August 1940, Flight Lieutenant James Nicolson of No. 249 Squadron was wounded when his Hurricane was attacked by a Messerschmitt Bf 109 of JG 53.
+Despite his cockpit being ablaze and himself badly injured, Nicolson pressed home his attack and shot down the enemy fighter before bailing out. […]

 17